dev-aspectj/aspectj-maven-plugin/README.md

     compiler option.
 Robert Scholte [suggested a better way](https://github.com/mojohaus/aspectj-maven-plugin/pull/100#discussion_r646632402) to implement JMS support in AspectJ Maven, similar to how Maven Compiler does it, but I am not confident I can implement it correctly.
 He did not volunteer to do it either, so for now this new option is better than nothing.
+  * Since 1.13.2, both the plugin builds themselves (including sources and javadocs) and the artifacts produced by the plugin are [reproducible](https://reproducible-builds.org/), see also the [Maven mini guide](https://maven.apache.org/guides/mini/guide-reproducible-builds.html).
+For more information, read the descriptions for options `argumentFileDirectory` and `argumentFileName`.
+Mojohaus version 1.14.0 does not produce reproducible AspectJ artifacts, only the plugin itself has a partially reproducible build (JAR only, not javadoc).
   * The documentation for this plugin is somewhat better than the MojoHaus version, if you look at the [Maven site](https://dev-aspectj.github.io/aspectj-maven-plugin/), e.g. the additional UML diagram for the [multi-module example](https://dev-aspectj.github.io/aspectj-maven-plugin/multimodule/multimodule_strategy.html)